National Council of Jewish Women: Change in direction

+As of June 2026, this led to the disbanding of two small chapters, and the disaffiliation of three larger chapters.
+The remaining affiliates have until December 2027 to make a decision.

+The new core activities are abortion rights, pay equality, economic security, and combating antisemitism, which includes Israel advocacy.

 Audio interviews

-The University of Pittsburgh houses a collection of audio interviews produced by the NCJW.
+The University of Pittsburgh houses a collection of audio interviews produced by NCJW.
 Over one hundred audio interviews produced by the Pittsburgh Chapter of NCJW are available online.
 Those interviewed describe their interactions and affiliations with historical events such as emigration, synagogue events, and professional activities.
 These interviews also include information about personal life events, episodes of discrimination against Jews, moving from Europe to America, and meeting Enrico Caruso, Robert Oppenheimer, Jonas Salk and other historical figures.
 Others who were interviewed came to America but were born elsewhere, with Jews from Austria, Brazil, Cuba, Haiti, Hungary, India, Israel, Korea, Poland, and other countries describing their experiences.

 Council presidents

 Council presidents at the national level: